ObamaCare Small Business Facts

 The Reality of the Mom and Pop Small Business and ObamaCare

 Most Mom and Pop Small Business will not be hurt by ObamaCare.
-In fact, Obama's health care reform will help them to insure themselves, their families and their employees (in the current system, it's hard for Mom and Pops to provide quality benefits and many don't have health insurance at all).
+In fact, the Affordable Care Act will help them to insure themselves, their families and their employees (in the current system, it's hard for Mom and Pops to provide quality benefits and many don't have health insurance at all).

 What Does ObamaCare Do With Your Small Business Taxes?